sehHeiden/geospeed/readme.md

 *Expectations*: Well, nothing special.
 It just works.
 Should load the data faster with [pyogrio](https://pyogrio.readthedocs.io/en/latest/).

-*Observations*: Initially, loading the datasets takes about 87 s on my machine with am AMD Ryzen 5800X CPU.
+*Observations*: Initially, loading the datasets takes about 75 to 80 s on my machine with am AMD Ryzen 5800X CPU.
 Duration between different runs does vary slightly.
-But it is not really getting faster with pyogrio.
-I checked, it was not even installed before.
-So perhaps it defaults back to [fiona](https://fiona.readthedocs.io/en/latest/index.html)?
+It's somewhat faster when using arrow by about 15 s.

 The Intersection takes about 190s.
 The python program takes about 10 GB of main memory, while running.

 In the end I also tried to load and build the intersection per county and then just concat the results.